 Neurodiversity affirming approach

-Acknowledgement of systemic inequalities and the intersection of race, gender, neurotype, sexuality, and health on our personal psychological health.
+Acknowledgement of systemic inequalities and the intersection of race, gender, neurotype, sexuality, and physical health on our personal psychological health.